 Note: Try testing your keywords on twitter.com’s search first, to make sure its pulling results you can use.

-“wanted” and “guest” and SEO OR marketing OR #Affiliates
+- “wanted” and “guest” and Keyword OR Keyword OR #Hashtag

 This one stuck out to me, for obvious reasons ( data is shown below.)
 You won’t come across that many people directly requesting them.
 So snag up any good ones that do come across, just make sure the link profile looks decent.